Miller Springs Nature Center

 Belton, TX 76513

 Miller Springs opened as a park after construction of the Belton Dam and Lake in 1954.
 Owned by the US Army Corps of Engineers, camping and fishing were popular activities on both sides of the dam.
 The area was left open to the public with no controls from the 1960's-1980's, and vandalism problems subsequently occurred during that time.
-From December 1991 to March of 1992, Belton Lake experienced rainfall of 22 inches.
-The lake rose 40 feet!
-For 42 days, water overflowed the spillway, reaching a depth of nearly 4 feet.
-The water flowing across the spillway and down into Miller Springs created new canyons and exposed geological formations.
+From December 1991 to March of 1992, some 22 inches of rainfall in the area caused the lake elevation to rise 40 feet.
+Water overflowed the spillway for 42 days, reaching a peak depth of nearly 4 feet.
+The water flow down into Miller Springs created new canyons and exposed geological formations.
 In 1993, the Miller Springs Alliance took over the lease and maintained the area, with a desire to protect it and see it used for educational and environmentally sustainable activities.
-They did so up until recently, when the City of Belton & the City of Temple took over the lease to maintain the area.
+The alliance operated using volunteers until 2018, when the City of Belton & City of Temple took over the lease to maintain the area.

--Map of Miller Springs Nature Center (Map is also posted at several locations in the park itself)
+Map of Miller Springs Nature Center (Map is posted at several locations in the park)

-We rely heavily on volunteer efforts to keep Miller Springs Nature Center functioning and clean.
-If you're an individual who would like to be added to our email list regarding future volunteer dates, please email us at email@example.com.
-If you are part of a civic/volunteer group looking for opportunities/projects, please fill out this form or reach out to our department for more info.
+Volunteers help keep Miller Springs Nature Center functioning and clean.
+To be added to an email list and receive notification about future volunteer dates, please email firstname.lastname@example.org.
+Civic or volunteer groups looking for opportunities/projects, please fill out this form or reach out to our department for more information.